yerb/Samsung-Sony-notes-.vnt-clean-text/README.md

-# Samsung SOny Ericson legacy notes .vnt file combine and clean
+# Old Samsung and Sony Ericsson legacy notes .vnt file combine and clean

 ## Problem:
 Old samsung notes export option makes a bunch of .vnt files which are unusable anywhere.